Judges hear Elizabeth Holmes' appeal of fraud conviction while she remains in Texas prison

 The excitement stemmed from Holmes' claim that Theranos-designed devices could scan a few drops of human blood for hundreds of potential diseases.
 But the devices produced unreliable results that both Holmes and her former business partner and lover at the time, Ramesh “Sunny” Balwani, attempted to hide.

 Once the glaring flaws of its technology were exposed, Theranos collapsed in a scandal that led to criminal charges being filed against both Holmes and Balwani.
-Prosecutors hoped to break a "fake it ‘til you make it'' mentality that had been adopted by Silicon Valley entrepreneurs hoping to strike it rich with still-buggy products.
+Prosecutors hoped to break a "fake-it-till-you-make-it'' mentality that had been adopted by Silicon Valley entrepreneurs hoping to strike it rich with still-buggy products.

 Besides hearing from Holmes' lawyers Tuesday, the panel of appeals judges also listened to arguments from another flank of attorneys representing Balwani, who is trying to overturn the 13-year prison sentence he received after his July 2022 conviction for fraud and conspiracy in a separate trial.